 What does a Chief Executive do?

-The responsibilities of chief executives largely depend on an organization’s size.
+The responsibilities of a chief executive largely depend on an organization’s size.
 For example, an owner or manager of a small organization, such as an independent retail store, often is responsible for purchasing, hiring, training, quality control, and day-to-day supervisory duties.
 In large organizations, on the other hand, top executives typically focus more on formulating policies and strategic planning, while general and operations managers direct day-to-day operations.
-Chief executives typically do the following:

 - Establish and carry out departmental or organizational goals, policies, and procedures

 - Direct and oversee an organization’s financial and budgetary activities

 - Manage general activities related to making products and providing services

 - Consult with other executives, staff, and board members about general operations

 - Appoint department heads and managers